 EMERGENCY DROUGHT MEASURES:

-1. All domestic water customers are required to reduce outdoor irrigation.
+1. All domestic water customers are required to reduce outdoor irrigation; a 2-day per week restriction applies to lawns.

-3. Using a hose to wash an automobile, unless the hose is fitted with a shut-off nozzle.
+4. Using a hose that dispenses potable water to wash a motor vehicle, unless the hose is fitted with a shut-off nozzle.

 To view the official press release, please visit http://www.swrcb.ca.gov/press_room/press_releases/2014/pr071514.pdf.
 In addition, the April 25 Executive Order can be found at http://gov.ca.gov/news.php?id=18496.
 Previously, on January 17, Governor Brown issued a Declaration of Emergency for the State of California due to drought and severe water shortage conditions in various parts of the state (visit http://gov.ca.gov/news.php?id=18373).
 For the latest Drought News go to http://ca.gov/drought/